sebsikora/satellite_terminal/README.md

 Message "Message number 7 from server." returned by client.
 Message "Message number 8 from server." returned by client.
 Message "Message number 9 from server." returned by client.
+On termination error code = 0    Error detail =
 Waiting for client process to terminate...
-EOF on read() to fifo index 0 suggests counterpart terminated. user@home:~/Documents/cpp_projects/satellite_terminal$
+EOF error on GetMessage() for In Port server_rx suggests counterpart terminated. user@home:~/Documents/cpp_projects/satellite_terminal$
 ```
 <br />